Pharmacy Technician Program Outline

-During the last 8 weeks of the program the student will supplement their in-class training with an “on the job” practical placement in a hospital and a community pharmacy setting.
+During the last 8 weeks of the program the student will supplement their in-class training with an “on the job” practical placement in a hospital pharmacy (140 hours) and a community pharmacy (140 hours).
 The placement provides an opportunity to apply the lessons learned in the classroom, gain confidence, and open doors to future employment.
 Successful completion of the 280 hours of supervised placement is necessary for graduation.

 Student Success Strategies

 Emphasis is placed on thinking about success from day one and developing the non-technical skills to enhance personal, academic and career success.
 Topics include: goal setting, time management, learning styles, memory techniques, note taking and test writing techniques.